 In addition, a buffer extending out from the project boundary was surveyed visually out to 300-feet.
-Trees located within a 66-foot buffer from the project boundary were marked with coordinates and given designation of either mature (Adult) or not.
-Joshua trees that occur beyond the 66-foot buffer, and up to the 300-foot buffer were also marked, but given no distinction of life stage.
-There was a total of four Joshua trees observed outside of the project boundary and within the buffer zones (Figure 4).
+Trees located within this buffer buffer from the project boundary were marked with coordinates for locational purposes.
+There was a total of 12 Joshua trees observed outside of the project boundary and within the buffer zone (Figure 4).